Add your promotional text...

 B.

-Select Button to Open
+Next, Select This Button to

-New Tab Page and Log
+Open New Tabbed Page and

 C.